cscorley/dissertation/chapters/3_method/2_study.md

 #### DIT {#sec:dit-methodology}

 For developer identification snapshots, our process requires two separate steps.
-First, we need to build a topic model for searching over the source code snapshot (i.e., just like in the FLT evaluation).
+First, we build a topic model for searching over the source code snapshot (i.e., like the FLT evaluation).
 Once we determine the relevant documents, we need to determine which developer is the *owner* of those documents.
 To accomplish this, we turn to the source code history.
+Following
-Following @Bird-etal_2011, we identify which developer has changed the documents the most.
+@Bird-etal_2011, we identify which developer has changed the documents the most.
 This implies that the snapshot approach is *dependent* on the performance of the snapshot-based FLT.

+\todo{perhaps change this to be like matter etal instead?}

 <!--
 We can use an FLT to identify a ranked list of source code entities related to